 B. Christopher Frueh, PhD

-, is a McNair Scholar and Menninger’s Director of Clinical Research.
+, is Menninger’s Director of Clinical Research.
 He is also a professor of psychology and the chair of the Division of Social Sciences at the University of Hawaii in Hilo.

 He is a nationally recognized expert on the health effects and economic impact of post-traumatic stress disorder and has authored more than 200 original peer-reviewed papers and book chapters.
 Dr. Frueh is also an associate editor of the Journal of Anxiety Disorders, Bulletin of the Menninger Clinic and Psychological Injury and Law.

 He received a doctoral degree in clinical psychology from the University of South Florida and was a faculty member in Department of Psychiatry at the Medical University of South Carolina from 1992-2006.

 Dr. Frueh is the principal investigator for Menninger’s clinical trials research